 - Upper-tier seats around the penalty area with access to a lounge before and after the game, lesser food than above but a full free bar

-- Upper-tier seats along the goal line with a museum pass, a mini behind-the-scenes tour on match day, 2-course meal, drinks voucher for the concourse, and former players you can meet
+- Upper-tier seats along the goal line with a museum pass, a mini behind-the-scenes tour on match day, two-course meal, drinks voucher for the concourse, and former players you can meet

 - Upper-tier seats along the goal line with a voucher for an evening bus tour of London